 Not that you’d want to spend much time on the internet anyway, not when you’re surrounded on all sides by incredible wilderness and fantastic views.
 Despite other campers in the area, we felt the area was quite serene.

 The Gros Ventre River is just a short hike away, and we saw several fishermen catching trout.
 As we walked along the river one day, we were pleasantly surprised to see bison on the other side.
 We watched them for about 30 minutes before they moved on.
-On another outing, we were startled by fleeing deer.
+On another outing, we were startled by a fleeing deer.
 This is definitely a great spot to visit if you love catching sight of wildlife.

 What I Liked